kara-krzystan/kara-krzystan.github.io/README.md

 ## Description

-For this challenge, I was tasked creating a portfolio for my work, using only HTML and advanced CSS (including flexbox, CSS Grid, media queries, and CSS variables).
+For this challenge, I was tasked creating a portfolio for my web development coursework, using only HTML and advanced CSS (including flexbox, CSS Grid, media queries, and CSS variables).

-### Acceptance Criteria
+## Acceptance Criteria

 * Portfolio must include:
     * Developer's name